tpmatthes/scroll-reaction/README.md

 </section>
 ```

 If there is no `href` attribute, you have to assign a value to the data attribute. _Scroll-Reaction.js_ finds the element with the given ID (emitter element).
-It then assigns a class to the element with the data attribute (listener element), if the user reaches the position of the emitter element.
+It then assigns the new attribute `data-scroll-active` to the element with the `data-scroll-reaction` attribute (listener element), if the user reaches the position of the emitter element.
 In this example `<section>` is both emitter and listener element.

 Include _Scroll-Reaction.js_: